somechris/qansible/roles/website-common/README.txt

 -------------
 * `website_common_domain`: The domain to host
 * `website_common_kind`: The kind of webserver (E.g.: `nginx`, `apache`)
-* `website_common_htpasswds`: (optional) (default: []) List of
+* `website_common_htpasswds`: (optional) (Default: {}) Dictionary of htpasswds
-  htpasswds to set up.
-Each htpasswd is modelled as dictionary having the following key/value pairs:
-  * `name`: Name of the htpasswd file to render.
-  * `users`: List of usernames to add to the htpasswds.
+  to set up.
+The key is the name of the htpasswd file, and the value is a list of usernames to add to the htpasswds.
 Pick them from the key set of the `website_common_users` dictionary in this roles' credentials file.
 * `website_common_is_https`: If True, the main site is prepared to get served through https (E.g.: will have certs brought into place automatically).